 The central median is a core feature of the corridor, designed to limit access and keep traffic flowing smoothly and consistently.
 Turn movements are accommodated at U-turn locations for passenger vehicles, while larger trucks navigate to destinations via Bow Valley Trail and the Trans-Canada Highway.
-Vehicle traffic up to and beyond 20,000 vehicles per day - above today's volumes, are accommodated by a road-diet design; a single lane in each direction with turn bays at appropriate intersections and access points.
+Vehicle traffic up to and beyond 20,000 vehicles per day - above today's volumes, are accommodated by a single lane in each direction with turn bays at appropriate intersections and access points.

 Railway Ave from Elevation Place to Main Street

-Railway Ave from Main Street to Safeway
+Railway Ave from Main Street to Safeway and 10th Street intersection

 Railway Ave North

-Railway Avenue North consists of major intersections at Bow Valley Trail and 17th Street, and minor intersections to industrial, commercial and residential areas within the northern portion of the Gateway District.
+Railway Avenue North consists of major intersections at Bow Valley Trail and 17th Street, and minor intersections to industrial, commercial, and residential areas within the northern portion of the Gateway District.
 The 2018 Integrated Transportation Plan (ITP) update identifies capacity in 17th Street and Fairholme for access to the Town Centre and west side of the Bow River.
 The ITP envisions a small increase in traffic on this corridor, accommodated by changes to the intersection at 17th Street to give more priority to traffic accessing onto and off of that corridor.
 The intersection requires signalization, particularly during times of congestion and after a train crossing.

 The design envisions further access control along the north end of Railway Avenue by way of continuation of the central median, and a significant change to the intersection at Gateway Street where signals would be removed in favour of a free flow intersection configuration with yield control.
 Facilities to enable walking and cycling are proposed as a combination of facilities on public property and private easements.